library(slendr)

 5 EUR TRUE 10

-object contains the individuals we want, let’s move to the exercise.
+Everything looks good!
+Having made sure that the ts object contains the individuals we want, let’s move to the first exercise.

-Part 1: Computing nucleotide diversity
+Exercise 1: Computing nucleotide diversity

-The toy model of ancient human history plotted above makes a fairly clear prediction of what would be the nucleotide diversity expected in the simulated populations.
-Compute the nucleotide diversity in all populations using the slendr function ts_diversity()
+The toy model of ancient human history plotted above makes a fairly clear prediction of what should be the nucleotide diversity expected in the simulated populations.
+Compute the nucleotide diversity in all populations using the slendr function ts_diversity() in your tree sequence ts.
+Do you get numbers that (relatively between all populations) match what would expect from the model given the \(N_e\) that you programmed for each?

 When you call it directly, you get a plain vector of individual names:

-[1] "NEA_1" "EUR_1" "NEA_2" "EUR_2" "EUR_3" "EUR_4" "EUR_5"
+ts_names(ts) [1] "NEA_1" "EUR_1" "NEA_2" "EUR_2" "EUR_3" "EUR_4" "EUR_5"

 [8] "EUR_6" "EUR_7" "EUR_8" "EUR_9" "EUR_10" "EUR_11" "EUR_12"